witM/BlazorArticle/README.md

 # BlazorArticle

-Library in .NET with blazor components to support rendering article from database with interactive server side component within the article.
-In summary, it is a library that supports the creation and rendering of pages with articles, such as blogs or educational materials.
+The Library in .NET with blazor components to support rendering article from database (or other sources like files for example) with interactive server side components within the article.
+In summary, it is a library that supports the creation and rendering of pages with articles, such as blogs, educational or documentation materials.

-The library will be good for bloggers and other educational content.
+The library is designed to work with both Blazor Web App and Blazor WebAssembly Standalone applications.

 ## Installation and documentation

-The first version of library is under development...when it will be ready it will be published just as the "BlazorArticle" and "BlazorArticle.Components" packages.
+The documentation is hosted on GitHub pages [here](https://witm.github.io/BlazorArticle/).
+The website is built as a Blazor WebAssembly Standalone application and uses the library itself, so you can check how it works.
+The articles of documentation are rendering from plain html files.

-In this file you will see base setup and example of usage of the libs.
+This repository serves as a testing and development environment for the library.
+Do not treat it as a usage template for the library.

-There's a plan to make more advanced documentation on github page under blazor webassembly site using the BlazorArticle library itself.
+To test and build your own projects, download the dedicated Blazor Web App and Blazor WebAssembly Standalone templates from the official template repository [here](https://github.com/witM/BlazorArticleTemplates).

 ## Projects information